-With the mission of "Changing Energy for a Better World," the main focus of business for the Company group (the "Group") are those domains that contribute to the axes of energy revolution, or the "4Ds of Energy": Deregulation, Digitalization, Decarbonization, and Decentralization.
-As a group of "energy tech" companies specialized in the energy field, we are developing businesses that leverage mutual synergies through the use of energy-related data and promoting digital transformation (DX) in the "4Ds of Energy" with an aim to achieve a unique position as a data platform in the energy field.
+With the mission of "Changing Energy for a Better World," the main focus of business for the Company group (the "Group") are those domains that contribute to the axes of energy revolution, or the 4Ds of Energy: Deregulation, Digitalization, Decarbonization, and Decentralization.
+As a group of energy tech companies, we are developing businesses that leverage strong relationships through the use of energy-related data and promoting digital transformation (DX) in the 4Ds of Energy with an aim to achieve a unique position as a data platform in the energy field.